RoaLogic/ahb3lite_pkg/README.md

-Support modules and packages for AMBA AHB and APB
+Collection of support modules and packages for AMBA AHB and APB

 Included:
 - ahb3lite package.
 Contains definitions and functions to support AHB protocol.
 Used by most RoaLogic IP